Sometimes I struggle to get up in the mornings. The hope is gone.

 My head is like hot chewing gum gripped to the pillow.
 My body feels stuck and heavy.
 No amount of will-power can get it to move.
 I switch off the phone, close the laptop and refuse to engage with the news.

 I tell colleagues and friends I’m uncertain if I’m making any difference.
 Is the justice work we are doing actually meaningful?
 We tell ourselves it is – but is it really?
-Are we making change or just passing time with good people, having nice cups of tea?
+Are we making a change or just passing time with good people, having nice cups of tea?

 Justice work is slow